The great medical potential of fresh, acidic cannabinoids such as CBDa, CBGa and THCa

 Cancer

-Although they say that cannabinoid acids cannot cure cancer, few molecules are as effective at inhibiting and spreading cancer.
-According to a recent publication in the journal Toxicology Letters , some cannabinoids such as CBDa hinder the spread of breast cancer cells .
+While they say cannabinoid acids can't cure cancer, there are few molecules that are as effective at slowing and slowing the spread of cancer.
+According to a recent publication in the journal Toxicology Letters , some cannabinoids like CBDa can hinder the spread of breast cancer cells .

-This means that there are opportunities to provide therapeutic benefits, especially if this is done at the same time as the naturally occurring terpenes and flavonoids from the plant, which in my view are crucial.
+This means there is potential to provide therapeutic benefits, especially if this is done in conjunction with the naturally occurring terpenes and flavonoids in the plant, which in my view are crucial.

-Despite these encouraging reports, we are still unable - due to legal provisions - to obtain concrete results.
+Despite these encouraging reports, we are still unable – due to legal requirements – to obtain concrete results.

 In this current study (28-07-2023), the antiviral activity of various cannabinoids was assessed in vitro against all SARS-CoV-2 variants and other viruses.
 It indicates that CBDa and CBGa are active.

-CBDa and other cannabinoid acids ALWAYS decarboxylate gradually through HEAT, LIGHT and TIME.
+CBDa and other cannabinoid acids ALWAYS decarboxylate gradually over HEAT, LIGHT and TIME.

-This unstoppable decarboxylation has prevented sufficient attention from being devoted to its use as a viable clinical treatment.
+This unstoppable decarboxylation has prevented it from receiving sufficient attention to be deployed as a viable clinical treatment.

-Dr. Raphael Mechoulam, however, announced at the 2019 CannMed conference that he and a group of other scientists had found a way to stabilize CBDa so that it would retain its therapeutic potential.
+However, Dr. Raphael Mechoulam, announced at the 2019 CannMed conference that he and a group of other scientists have found a way to stabilize CBDa so that it would retain its therapeutic potential.

-To solve the instability problem of CBDa, a CBDa methyl ester was tested for its antiviral effect for the first time.
-This CBDa methyl ester showed a neutralizing effect on all SARS-CoV-2 variants tested.
+To solve the instability problem of CBDa, a CBDa methyl ester was tested for its antiviral activity for the first time.
+This CBDa methyl ester showed a neutralizing effect on all tested SARS-CoV-2 variants.

 In vitro stability was confirmed by ultra-high-performance liquid chromatography (UHPLC) analysis combined with high-resolution mass spectrometry (HRMS).

 Furthermore, the ability of both CBDa and its derivative to interact with the virus spike protein was assessed.
-These results showed that CBDa methyl ester can be considered as a lead compound that can be further developed as a new effective drug against (all) viruses.
+These results demonstrated that CBDa methyl ester can be considered as a lead compound that can be further developed as a novel effective drug against (all) viruses.

 Is CBDa psychoactive?

-CBDa can give a feeling of peace and relaxation, but certainly does not provide the "high" and psychoactivity that THC cannabis does provide.
+CBDa can give a feeling of calm and relaxation, but certainly does not provide the “high” and psychoactivity that THC weed does.

 How to best consume CBDa?

 You can also make tea from fresh cannabis buds with a high CBDa content.
-Simply put, you need to put them in a cup and let it steep.
+Simply put, you have to put them in a cup and let them steep.

 And nowadays there are also full-spectrum extracts with a high CBDa percentage for sale.
-This doesn't seem to be a problem when we see the many advertisements may believe, but unfortunately that is usually not really the case and it is almost always a regular CBD product containing traces of CBDa.
+This does not seem to be a problem if we look at the many advertisements may believe, but unfortunately that is usually not the case and it is almost always a regular CBD product with traces of CBDa in it.

-A major exception are the CBDa dominant full-spectrum extracts CBD Spain Medicinal Food developed an extraction method in 2016 in which the unstable cannabis acids remain unprecedentedly stable.
-And this for many years, whereby almost all natural terpenes and flavonoids present in the plant are simultaneously extracted and preserved.
+A big exception are the CBDa dominant full-spectrum extracts of CBD Spain Medicinal Food who in 2016 developed an extraction method in which the unstable cannabis acids remain unprecedentedly stable.
+And that for many years, whereby almost all natural terpenes and flavonoids present in the plant are simultaneously extracted and preserved.

-In other words: “All cannabinoid acids, terpenes and flavonoids as they are present in the cannabis plant are extracted from the plant simultaneously and in one go during CBD Spain's unique extraction process without the these change their composition, whereby the unwanted chlorophyll and waxes are NOT included” .
+In other words: “All cannabinoid acids, terpenes and flavonoids as present in the cannabis plant are extracted from the plant simultaneously and in one go during CBD Spain's unique extraction process without the “change its composition, whereby the unwanted chlorophyll and waxes are NOT included.”

-Having said this, it is therefore very important that the strains used should be as uniform as possible in terms of composition of terpenes, flavonoids and cannabinoids, otherwise the “medicinal” effect will always be different.
+That being said, it is therefore of great importance that the strains used are as uniform as possible in terms of composition of terpenes, flavonoids and cannabinoids, otherwise the “medicinal” effect will always be different.

 Partly because of this statement, the use of seeds is strongly discouraged, as each seed has its own unique components and composition.

-To solve this problem, it is best to work with clones of a “mother plant” so that you can reproduce a cannabis extract with the same composition year after year.
+To solve this problem, it is best to work with clones from a “mother plant” so that you can reproduce a cannabis extract with the same composition year after year.

-A good example of this is the “Charlottes' Web”, a CBD Strain from the Stanley Brothers, which uses their “mother plant” from 2014 years, and now make millions of clones from the same mother plant every year.
+A great example of this is the “Charlottes´ Web”, a CBD Strain from the Stanley Brothers, who used their “mother plant” from 2014 still have them for a year, and now make millions of clones per year from that same mother plant.

 Cannaflavins as an extra

-What makes CBD Spain extracts even more potent is the fact that even the cannaflavins A, B and C are extracted from the cannabis plant using their extraction method and are abundantly present in all our extracts.
+What makes CBD Spain extracts even more potent is the fact that even cannaflavins A, B and C are extracted from the cannabis plant with their extraction method and are abundantly present in all our extracts.

 These cannaflavins are unique to the cannabis plant and have an unprecedented pharmacological effect.
-They are, among other things, 30 times stronger than aspirin and are even used as medication for pancreatic cancer .
+They are 30 times stronger than aspirin and are even used as medication for pancreatic cancer .

 Pancreatic cancer is a particularly deadly form of cancer, claiming more than 90% of its victims within five years of diagnosis.
 It is resistant to most standard therapies, including surgery, chemotherapy, radiation therapy, immunotherapy, and targeted therapy, and metastasizes early, often before diagnosis.
-Only very localized tumors can be cured.
+Only very localized tumors are curable.

-Now, however, a new cannabis derivative called FBL-03G is showing promise in killing cancer cells in a treated tumor and in other remote parts of the body.
+Now, however, a new cannabis derivative called FBL-03G shows promise in killing cancer cells in a treated tumor and in other distant parts of the body.
 FBL-03G is a unique cannabis flavonoid, a synthetic derivative of cannaflavin B.

-“May 17, 2023 – Flavocare Biotech, Inc. (“Flavocure”) announced today that it has received approval from the U.S. Food and Drug Administration for its Investigational New Drug (IND) application (FDA) will initiate a Phase I, first-in-human clinical trial of caflanon (FBL- 03G) for the treatment of pancreatic cancer.”
+“May 17, 2023 – Flavocure Biotech, Inc. (“Flavocure”) today announced that it has received approval from the U.S. Food and Drug Administration for its Investigational New Drug (IND) application to initiate a Phase I, first-in-human clinical trial with caflanone (FBL-03G) for the treatment of pancreatic cancer.”

-Almost the same story applies to the cannabinoid acids CBGa, THCa and CBCa, but that is for next time.
+The cannabinoid acids CBGa, THCa and CBCa are almost the same story, but that's for next time.

 Peter Vermeul